wpendl99/.github/profile/simon/simon-service/simon-service.md

 Get familiar with what the example code teaches.

 - Clone the repository to your development environment.

   ```sh
   git clone https://github.com/webprogramming260/simon-service.git
   ```

 - Review the code and get comfortable with everything it represents.
 - View the code in your browser by hosting it from a VS Code debug session.
+- Use the browser's dev tools to set breakpoints in the code and step through it each line.
 - Make modifications to the code as desired.
 Experiment and see what happens.

-## Make your own version

-- Using VS Code, open the `simon` directory for the repository you used for the last Simon assignment.
-- Modify the project to turn it into a web service.
-Refer to the example class application repository for guidance.
-Remember that you do not need to create an original work.
-Just focus on learning the concepts that the example project provides.
-However, you will learn more if you type everything out, and not just copy and paste the code.
-- Set the footer link to point to your code repository. (e.g. https://github.com/yourname/simon)
-- Periodically commit and push your code to your repository as you hit different milestones.
-(4 commits are required for full credit.)
+## Deploy to production

-- Periodically deploy to your production environment using a copy of the `deployService.sh` script found in the [example class application](https://github.com/webprogramming260/simon-javascript/blob/main/deployService.sh).
+- Deploy to your production environment using a copy of the `deployService.sh` script found in the [example class application](https://github.com/webprogramming260/simon-javascript/blob/main/deployService.sh).
 Take some time to understand how it works.

   ```sh
   ./deployService.sh -k <yourpemkey> -h <yourdomain> -s simon